College of Medicine of Maryland

 The College of Medicine of Maryland, or also known since 1959 as Davidge Hall, is a historic domed structure in Baltimore, Maryland.
 It has been in continuous use for medical education since 1813, the oldest such structure in the United States.
 A wide pediment stands in front of a low, domed drum structure, which housed the anatomical theater.
 A circular chemistry hall was housed on the lower level under the anatomical theater.

 Design

+Like the dome at Thomas Jefferson's Monticello, the design of Davidge Hall's dome was inspired by the architectural principles envisioned by 16th century French architect Philibert de l'Orme (1514-1570).
+This type of dome, commonly referred to as a Delorme Dome, is characterized by having a skeleton of wood slats over which waterproof material is placed.